lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/development.md

 #### Multiple versions of Lit warning {#multiple-lit-versions}

+A dev mode only warning is triggered when multiple versions, or even multiple copies of the same version, of any of the Lit core packages – `lit-html`, `lit-element`, `@lit/reactive-element` – are detected.

 If Lit is being used as an internal dependency of elements, elements can use different versions of Lit and are completely interoperable.
 We also take care to ensure that Lit 2 and Lit 3 are mostly compatible with each other.
 For example, you can pass a Lit 2 template into a Lit 3 render function and vice-versa.